loneicewolf/Shout-Outs/README.md

 # To a best friend which is super kind!
 You're always kind and helpful!
-Thanks for being here! even after long time You're still there! good luck with PC building and stuff!
-You're truly a golden friend, if more people would have a friend like you, there would, quite **literally**, be no wars!
+Thanks for being here You're truly a golden friend, if more people would have a friend like you, there would, quite **literally**, be no wars!
 Thank you!
 You are also super fun to chat with!
 Take care.
 And you're the best!
-Good luck at everything you Do! :D
+Good luck at everything you Do! :D Oh and Good luck with PC building and stuff!
+You got this!